postmanlabs/labs-docs/v6/postman/collection_runs/running_multiple_iterations.md

 ### Debugging with multiple iterations

 Working with multiple iterations can become tedious when switching between them to check for expected behavor.
 For this reason, there's a third screen in the collection runner, which is the Run Summary screen.

-When a run is finished (or stopped), you can open up the Run Summary screen by hitting the orange **Run Summary** button.
+When a run is finished (or stopped), you can open up the Run Summary screen by clicking the orange **Run Summary** button.

 [![run summary](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59039072.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59039072.png)

 This screen is, as the name suggests, an overview of your run.
 Here, you can see each request, and its pass/fail status as a timeline.
 A request is treated as `Passed` if all tests inside it pass.
 Similarly, if one or more tests fail, the request is marked as `Failed`.

-The numbers in the header represent the iteration you are working with.
-It becomes very easy to pinpoint the test that is misbehaving.
-Clicking on an iteration in the header will take you to that iteration, so you can further investigate what might be going wrong.
+The numbers in the header represent the current iteration.
+Now its easy to pinpoint the misbehaving test.
+Click on an iteration in the header for that iteration, so you can further investigate what might be wrong.

 Iterations in the collection runner are 1-indexed with the first iteration beginning with a count of 1.